P. O. Davis: Views on industrialization

 Davis was concerned by the regional reliance and farm surpluses associated with improved cotton farming methods.
-He felt crops should be diversified, and stated "it is plain to me that cotton, upon which we are relying very largely for money income, must have help", in 1937, suggesting poultry and livestock as good options for farmers.
+He felt crops should be diversified, and in 1937, he stated, "It is plain to me that cotton, upon which we are relying very largely for money income, must have help," suggesting poultry and livestock as good options for farmers.

-Davis was a member of the US Democratic party, and feared the wider societal effects of industrialization.
-He stated that these effects were clearly visible by the growing number of professionally employed Americans, and that "individual freedom" was "largely gone because one who works for another is not exactly free", and advocated for traditional workers.
+Davis was a member of the U.S. Democratic Party and feared the wider societal effects of industrialization.
+He stated that these effects were clearly visible by the growing number of professionally employed Americans and that individual freedom was largely gone because one who works for another is not exactly free.
+He additionally advocated for traditional workers.

-He believed that small businesses such as farmers, shopkeepers, were essential to preserving freedom in America, because they were "part capitalist and part worker."
+He believed that small business owners, such as farmers and shopkeepers, were essential to preserving freedom in America because they were "part capitalist and part worker."
 This Jeffersonian mindset heavily influenced his sympathy for the Farm Bureau concept, believing they would enable farmers to withstand big government and big business.

 Clash with Jim Folsom

-Gov. James E. "Big Jim" Folsom criticized Davis's goal of building up extension to reach as many rural Alabamians as possible, maintaining that this focus often came at the expense of other agencies.

-As ex officio chairman of the API Board of Trustees, Folsom filed charges at a trustees' meeting on February 21, 1947, claiming that Alabama agriculture had declined partly because of Davis' mismanagement of the extension.

-Folsom also alleged that the extension failed to cooperate with other farm agencies, alleging a conflict of interest because of Davis' political beliefs.
+Alabama Governor Jim Folsom criticized Davis's goal of building up extension to reach as many rural Alabamians as possible, maintaining that this focus often came at the expense of other agencies.
+Further, as ex officio chairman of the API Board of Trustees, Folsom filed charges at a trustees meeting on February 21, 1947.
+He claimed that Alabama agriculture had declined partly because of Davis's mismanagement of the Extension.
+Folsom also alleged that the Extension failed to cooperate with other farm agencies, claiming a conflict of interest had occurred because of Davis's political beliefs.
 Davis was cleared by the trustees, who commended him for his work.

 Retirement

-In the 1940s, there was a dispute between Davis and Elbert H. Norton, state school superintendent, over the succession of Luther Duncan as API president, who had died in 1947.

 Davis retired in 1959 and was succeeded by E. T. York.
-He spent the last few years of his life compiling a genealogy of the Davis family and serving on several professional and charitable boards.
+He spent the last years of his life compiling a genealogy of the Davis family and serving on several professional and charitable boards.
 He also served as president of the Alabama Writers Council from 1962 to 1963.
 Among his honors, Progressive Farmer magazine voted him "Man of the Year" in Agriculture, and the American Farm Bureau awarded him a medal and certificate in 1945.
 He was also listed in Who's Who in America for 1952–53.